SaifOmran/Obsidian/Python/Python.md

 ```

->The *bool()* will always returns True if there is any string except the string is empty, This is useful to check if the user type a name while registering on website for example .
+>The *bool()* will always return True if there is any string except the string is empty, This is useful to check if the user type a name while registering on the website for example.

 ```python
 name = "Saif"